 Nicks Creek Longleaf Reserve

-In December 2019, the Southern Conservation Trust, Inc. (SCT) was donated the 1,660 acres in Moore County, North Carolina that we call Nicks Creek Longleaf Reserve.
+In December 2019, the Southern Conservation Trust, Inc. (SCT) was deeded 1,665 of the original ~1,760 acres in Moore County, North Carolina that we call Nicks Creek Longleaf Reserve.
 Previously, the tract of land was slated for development into golf course, hotel/resort, residential and commercial uses.
+In a forward-thinking move, controlling owners Adoette Holdings, LLC decided instead to donate to a land trust.
 It is now a crown jewel private nature reserve that the Southern Conservation Trust is proud to own and manage.

 Contact Property Manager